sbhornjr/eau2/report/doc.md

 * void finalize_all()
 * void map(Rower r), void print()

+The primary KV Store is a <Key, String> mapping where keys have a string value (name) and an index indicating which node the value belongs to, and the String is a serialized object, either a DataFrame or a Chunk.
+The KVStore stores chunks internally for columns so that an entire DataFrame is not stored in one node's memory, and it stores DataFrames for the application layer's use.
+It is also connected to a network.
 The network consists of various client nodes that are able to register with a server node and then exchange messages with other nodes directly.
 They will each be responsible for part of a distributed key-value store, so exchanging chunks of data will be necessary.
 These chunks of data are represented by the Chunk object and have a mapping to a home node.
 Data frames and messages will be able to be serialized to allow for easy travel through sockets.
 We can add pairs to the KV store with the put method.
 * size_t index(), sockaddr_in getMyIP(), size_t port()
 * void server_init(), void client_init()
 * void init_sock()
 * void send_m(Message* m), Message* recv_m();
-* void put(Key* k, const char* value)

-The primary Key-Value store will be a <Key, DataFrame> mapping where keys are comprised of a string value and a size_t representing the home node of the data, and values will be data frames or sections of data frames distributed among various nodes.
-We have chosen to use a KVStore to section out portions of data frames that belong to each node.
-The KV store will support put(k, v), which adds the mapping of <k, v>, or updates k’s value if it already exists; get(k), which gets the value corresponding to k if it exists; and getAndWait(k), which gets the value corresponding to k, and if k does not exist, it will wait until it does (i.e. it is blocking).
-Additionally, we support the removal of mappings with the remove(k) method.
-* void put(Key* key, DataFrame* value)
+* void put(Key* k, Chunk* value), put(Key* k, DataFrame* value)
-* DataFrame* get(Key* key)
-* DataFrame* getAndWait(Key* key)
+* DataFrame* get(Key* k), DataFrame* getAndWait(Key* k)
-* DataFrame* remove(Key* key)

 The application will consist of customer-facing code that allows users to enter queries.
 The results of queries will be output to the user’s console (or whatever front-end they are accessing the eau2 application from).
 * <return type TBD> sendQuery(String query)